rupimanoj/Perception-3D/report.md

 Once all the required details are collected, details are written to output file using artifact function `send_to_yaml`.

-OUtput files for different worlds are stored in [output_files](https://github.com/rupimanoj/Perception-3D/tree/master/output_files) folder.
+Output files for different worlds are stored in [output_files](https://github.com/rupimanoj/Perception-3D/tree/master/output_files) folder.